TechnologyEnhancedLearning/GitPageBlazorWASM/ReadMe.md

 Also DevServer needed adding to .client
 NPM is not centralised like nuget because only using for just the TEL package css

+### Other bits
+- some githooks are in this project for local pre-push to automatically trigger nektos act or commitlint the global local hooks from ggshield is overriding local hooks in repos.
+One option was something like husky but the right hook manager to have global and local hooks its out of scope was just a nice to have.
+But in the hooks folder can see working examples but they only work when triggered by git bash. they would work assumedly if put globally.
+You can put in global scripts commands to run local hooks.

 ### Branch naming and commit naming see realserc

 feat: A new feature